Christian Yelich Player Props: Brewers vs. Giants

-The Milwaukee Brewers, including Christian Yelich (batting .206 in his past 10 games, with a double, a home run, four walks and four RBI), battle starting pitcher Alex Cobb and the San Francisco Giants at Oracle Park, Saturday at 7:15 PM ET.
+The Milwaukee Brewers, including Christian Yelich (.306 slugging percentage in past 10 games, including no homers), take on starting pitcher Ross Stripling and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Giants.
+He had a one-hit performance in his previous game (1-for-5) against the Giants.

 Christian Yelich Game Info & Props vs. the Giants